 The beach in Huk wasn’t all that interesting.
 Juhu beach in Bombay is bigger than that.
 We spent around an hour there as the kids enjoyed playing with and eating the sand but none of us dared to get into the ice cold water.
 The nude part of the beach had no one nude there.
 Though we were not quite interested in the beach, the kids had a ball of a time.
 Sometimes, the children need their spaces too.
 My son kept finding things, in the sand, to taste while my daughter kept burying her legs under a lot of sand.
 Parenting is a tiring job.

-I was amazed with the Vigeland Sculpture Park which had more than two hundred sculptures in different poses.
+I was amazed with the Vigeland Sculpture Park (free entry) which had more than two hundred sculptures in different poses.
 Some were with babies, some were by themselves and some were with their friend (did not want to go too far with my wild guesses).
 Each one had a different posture and gesture but the two things that they all had in common were nudity and their creator Gustav Vigeland.
 I guess he wanted to portray people in various parts of their lives but did not want them to belong to any particular caste, country or era so anyone could connect with the sculptures.
 Personally, I found this thought quite amazing for someone in the early 20th century.
 At the end of the park stood a monolith which was 18 meters high with 121 statues on it and had taken the artist 14 years to create.
 The best thing there was that, everything was made accessible with the baby stroller, up until the monolith.

 The Akershus Fortress was like entering another world.
 It covered a large area and had stunning scenic views from it.
 Check out the view from one of the sides.
 Inside the fortress, there were several well maintained rooms, halls and museum.
 The dungeons and closed doors were quite spooky but I still wanted to see what was behind them.
 Banquet halls lead me to imagine faceless well-dressed men and women dancing the nights away.
 I wondered how happy they were there.